 There are an almost infinite variety of ways to structure a UK residential property purchase, and each method has its own advantages and risks depending on a person’s or family’s circumstances.
 However, there are three principle ways in which you might hold a UK residential property: in your own name, through a company, or through a trust.

-A high-level comparison of each of these three options is below, based on the UK’s tax regime from April 2020.
+A high-level comparison of each of these three options is below, based on the UK’s tax regime for the 2021/2022 tax year.
 This summary should be read alongside the further information provided in the remainder of this note, and it is important to seek professional advice where appropriate.

 Tax on purchase